-“Mr. Alexander is the best personal injury attorney in Florida.
-My deepest gratitude for his commitment and relentless efforts on my behalf.
+“Mr. Alexander is a top personal injury attorney.
+I am deeply grateful for his commitment and persistent efforts on my behalf.

-I found comfort with AJK Legal after my accident.
+I found comfort with AJK Legal following my accident.
 They helped me to a speedy recovery and achieved amazing results.
-I recommend this law firm to those looking to recover the most after a serious injury."
+I would recommend this law firm to those looking to recover the most after a serious injury."

 “I highly recommend Mr. Korolinsky and his team.
-Professional and compassionate, someone was always available to address my questions or concerns.
+Professional and compassionate, someone was always available to address my questions.

-After an unfortunate accident, Mr. Korolinsky and his team fought tooth and nail to make sure that I received the maximum compensation my family and I deserved.
-Thank you!!”
+After a serious accident, Mr. Korolinsky and his team fought tooth and nail to ensure that my family and I received the maximum and just compensation.
+Thank you!”

 How much is my car accident injury lawsuit worth?